Setting up a JIRA Cloud Integration

 In the "New JIRA Integration" page, give your integration a name (this is to help you and your team identify your integration later, which is useful if you’re planning on integrating with more than one other service), and enter the base URL.

-The Base URL should be the domain and base of your JIRA application.
-JIRA OnDemand might look like https://yourcompany.atlassian.net/and a self-hosted JIRA install might look like https://www.yourcompany.com/jira/.
+The Base URL should be the domain and base of your JIRA application which might look like https://yourcompany.atlassian.net/ (make sure it is https)

 Click Create to move forward.
 Be sure to grab the public key that is shown, you will need this in the next step.

-Log in to JIRA and under JIRA Settings > Products > Application links
+Log in to JIRA and under The Settings cog at the top right select > Products > Application links

 Enter https://app.prodpad.com into the field at the top of the "Configure Applications Link" page, and click Create new link. (hit continue twice after the warning)